Protection against claims arising from your practice of dentistry

 Conditions and Limitations

-Details, terms, conditions and exclusions are set out in the certificate booklet for the Malpractice Insurance plan.
+Details, terms, conditions and exclusions are set out in the Policy Terms and Conditions for the Malpractice Insurance plan.

-this Malpractice coverage applies to acts or omissions committed by the insured (i) in Canada (subject to the exclusion of professional services provided by dentists in Ontario and Quebec) and (ii) anywhere else in the world where there is no applicable government statute regulating the practice of dentistry.
+this Malpractice coverage applies to acts or omissions committed by the insured (i) in Canada (subject to the exclusion of professional services provided by dentists who obtain their primary malpractice insurance from their regulator) and (ii) anywhere else in the world where there is no applicable government statute regulating the practice of dentistry.
 However, the insurer is only liable for actions brought in Canada to recover for such acts or omissions

 the insurer has the right to and shall appoint legal counsel to defend the insured